MerginMaps/docs/src/misc/write-docs/index.md

 	* Filenames:
 		* <NoSpellcheck id="mergin-maps-mobile" />
 	* Titles/Sidebar
-		* Mergin Maps Input
+		* Mergin Maps Mobile App
     * For titles (`#`)/sidebar capitalise the first letter in *all* words
         * Correct: "Opening Surveyed Data on Your Computer"
         * Wrong: ~~"Opening surveyed data on your computer"~~
-        * Never shorten the names of components (e.g. Mergin Maps Input)
+        * Never shorten the names of components (e.g. Mergin Maps Mobile App)
     * For headers (`##`, `###`, `####` )  capitalise only the first letter in *first* word
         * Correct: "Putting your project in the cloud"
         * Wrong: ~~"Putting Your Project in the Cloud"~~
-        * Never shorten the names of components (e.g. Mergin Maps Input)
+        * Never shorten the names of components (e.g. <MobileAppName />)
     * Titles and headers should contain specific keywords to return relevant search results:
         * Correct: "Further reading about projections and transformations"
         * Wrong: ~~"Further reading"~~